DeveloperSuccess/DeferredTaskManager/README.md

 The solution consists of 5 modules, each of which registers in DI.

-  ⚪ 'IDeferredTaskManagerService' is the public interface of the main module, which implements the main public methods for working with the deferred task manager.
+  ⚪ `IDeferredTaskManagerService` is the public interface of the main module, which implements the main public methods for working with the deferred task manager.

 The following public interfaces are used for internal interaction: